It Was Islamic State, Not Hackers, Who Hijacked French Election

 ISIL should get the Darwin Award for their mishmash of strategies.
 Terrorism as a strategy depends on not having a return address.
 That way the perpetrators can blow up something but the authorities cannot find them.
 (Ayman al-Zawahiri, a mastermind of 9/11, is still at large).

-But declaring a capital (Raqqa in eastern Syria) and establishing a state with a bureaucracy gives ythem an obvious home address.
+But declaring a capital (Raqqa in eastern Syria) and establishing a state with a bureaucracy gives them an obvious home address.
 If a state commits terrorism, that isn’t terrorism, that is an act of war.
 I don’t think ISIL ever had more than about 4 million people, which it more or less kidnapped, under its rule.
 It had no air force, and relatively little armor.
 For it to attack France and Belgium just guaranteed that NATO would ally with the Baghdad government, despite its close coordination with Iran, and give air support to the war effort against the faux “caliphate.”
 Hence, from fall of 2014 until now, ISIL has met with humiliating defeat after defeat and now just has a quarter of so of Mosul, its last significant urban possession (Hawija and Telafar are small cities, likely 50,000 each).

 Like mercenaries signed up on the wrong side and in retreat, the ISIL crew are now looking for other killing fields.